 Why live off-grid?
 There are many reasons to go off-grid but the 3 biggest motivators are:

 1) Security & Resilience: For most who go off-grid, they want to gain self-sufficiency and independence and control that which they need most – heat & water.
 There is pride, comfort, and security in knowing you and your family can weather uncertain times with an off-grid home.

 2) Ethics & Impact: Many who go off-grid are conscientious of their foot-print.
 By controlling your own power, water, and nutrient systems, you aren’t contributing to the many problems our larger utility systems have.
 A non-exhaustive list of grid issues are: Dirty power like coal, wastage of power in power lines, fluorinated and chlorinated water, sewage systems that pollute, and the massive energy used to clean, pressure and move water and sewage.
 Going off grid allows you to design an ethical home in line with your desire to improve your environmental impact.

 3) Convenience or Necessity: For some, they HAVE to live off-grid because they live in a remote location making it impossible or cost prohibitive to connect their home to the grid.
 For others, they CHOOSE to be off grid for the convenience it offers – particularly tiny homes.
 Being often mobile, tiny homes are limited in their utility connections.
 Extension cords, RV hook ups, and simple water lines are the most accessible options, but these are dependent on having a host location, are hard to winterize, and limit what you can draw (for example, you may trip an electrical breaker).
 To open up parking and living options, many tiny homes create off-grid capabilities.
-We did.